NBA Finals Game 1 Boxes Out ‘AGT’ in Early Ratings

 NBC was second in ratings with a 0.7 and in total viewers with 5.5 million.
 “America’s Got Talent” from 8 p.m. to 10 p.m. averaged a 0.8 rating and 6.9 million total viewers.
 “Capitol One College Bowl” at 10 got a 0.4 rating and 2.7 million total viewers.

-NBC returns its own sports-championship series tonight, when the puck drops on Game 5 of the 2021 NHL Stanley Cup Finals.
+NBC returns its own championship series tonight, when the puck drops on Game 5 of the 2021 NHL Stanley Cup Finals.
 The Tampa Bay Lightning gets another crack to close out the series.

 Fox was third in ratings with a 0.4 and fourth in total viewers with 1.3 million.
 “Lego Masters” at 8 had a 0.5 rating and 1.6 million total viewers.
 At 9, “Mental Samurai” got a 0.3 and 1 million total viewers.